CelestialSirens/StickyPolicyMiddlewareFYP/README.md

 # Features

+  Phoebe allows users to message each other in group a public setting or in DM message fully E2ee.
+    [Add screenshot of it]

+  Phoebe allows for Images and Files to be sent to other users in DM settings, currently no group image or file sharing is possible.
+  When sending an image or file, for increased privacy

   - Phoebe hosts a variety of commands that allow Users to specify what style of message or action they desire.
   - A simplified Distributed Hash table which allows users to merge tables with each other and update them to have additional users present.
   - A /